 - Python has a simple syntax that is easier for collaboration.

 Python becoming the “lingua franca”, in my opinion, was just a matter of time.
 Thanks to its simplicity and easy-to-understand syntax, Python is very legible and everyone can learn it.
 Python creator Guido van Rossum describes it as a “high-level programming language, and its core design philosophy is all about code readability and a syntax which allows programmers to express concepts in a few lines of code.”

 Not only is it easy to understand for technical specialists, it is for clients as well.
 As you can imagine, people involved in the development process on both sides have different levels of technical understanding.
 Python makes it easier for developers to explain code, and clients can better understand how development is progressing.

 As The Economist says about Python:

-“The language’s two main advantages are its simplicity and flexibility.
+The language’s two main advantages are its simplicity and flexibility.
 Its straightforward syntax and use of indented spaces make it easy to learn, read and share.
 Its avid practitioners, known as Pythonistas, have uploaded 145,000 custom-built software packages to an online repository.
-These cover everything from game development to astronomy, and can be installed and inserted into a Python program in a matter of seconds.”
+These cover everything from game development to astronomy, and can be installed and inserted into a Python program in a matter of seconds.

-Which brings us to the next point.
+Which brings us to the next point:

-Open libraries help develop the product and analyze large amounts of data in the shortest amounts of time, as you don’t have to build your tools from scratch.
-This can save a lot of time and money, which is especially valuable while building MVP.
+Open libraries help you develop a product and analyze large amounts of data in the shortest amount of time, as you don’t have to build tools from scratch.
+This can save a lot of time and money, which is especially valuable when you’re building an MVP.